GrblxHOfficial/GRH-Service/README.md

-# making my service to make scripts faster in tournaments :troll:
+# service i will use to make scripts faster in tournaments :troll:
 # #
 # #
 # #